ooihuiying/CS3245/README.txt

 (2) inverted_index.py: It contains the main logic of constructing the dictionary and posting lists.
 It contains methods to aid in processing search queries.
 (3) query.py: It takes in all the queries and calls the appropriate functions in query.py and write the final returned results.
 (4) search.py: It contains the main logic of parsing the input query and evaluating results.
-(5) essay.txt: It contains our answers to the essay questions.
+(5) ESSAY.txt: It contains our answers to the essay questions.
 (6) dictionary.txt: It contains the terms of the inverted index.
 Each line is in the format of [A B C]
     where A is the term value, B is the length of the posting_list for A and C is the offset value of the line containing the term in posting.txt file.
 (7) postings.txt: Each line is in the format of [A B] where A is the term value and B are the document ids associated with it separated by space.